ipfs-inactive/blog/content/post/079-async-await-refactor.md

 In rewriting the code base we built a few tools to help us work with async iterables and share code.
 They mostly begin with the `it-` prefix (for "iterable") which follows other existing module themes like the `p-` ("promises") collection of modules.
 They're being documented here: https://github.com/alanshaw/it-awesome

-What's exciting about these tools is that there's a iterator helpers proposal (https://github.com/tc39/proposal-iterator-helpers) at stage 2 of the TC39 process, which means that:
+One thing you should know about these tools is that there's an iterator helpers proposal (https://github.com/tc39/proposal-iterator-helpers) at stage 2 of the TC39 process, so...

 > The committee expects the feature to be developed and eventually included in the standard

-It's exciting because if the proposal makes it into the standard a bunch of them will become obsolete, so instead of, for example:
+It means that when/if the proposal makes it into the standard a bunch of them will become obsolete, so instead of, for example:

 ```js
 const all = require('it-all')